 The 1957 White Sox won five more games than in ’56, but still finished in second place, eight games behind New York.
 Between them, Billy Pierce and Dick Donovan were 36-18 and pitched 478 innings.
 Harshman fell to 8-8 for the year.
 He pitched only 151 innings, and his complete game total dropped from 15 to six.

 Jack had started the season with a complete game win in the opener against Kansas City, then won his next two starts.
 But after that, Harshman’s results were erratic.
-Following a 3-0 loss to the Yankees, Harshman had four straight no-decision starts as his teammates both won and lost.
+Following a 3-0 loss to the Yankees, Harshman had five straight no-decision starts as his teammates both won and lost.
 Jack began to get hit hard early in games, and to struggle with control.
 Lopez may have exacerbated the problem by bringing Harshman back to start again almost immediately after blowouts in early innings.
 But 35-year-old Jim Wilson had picked up the slack, and the White Sox were winning.
 On August 25, with Harshman’s record standing at 7-8 after this 3-0 start, the White Sox were in second place, four games behind the Yankees.
 With 31 games remaining, Chicago was playing .600- plus baseball and sensing a real chance.

 Although he wasn’t scheduled to pitch until the second game of the August 25 doubleheader, Harshman took batting practice from coach Don Gutteridge.
 The prior year he had hit six home runs and driven home 19.
 The White Sox had continued their weak power production, and Harshman needed to help his own cause.
 Unfortunately, the batting area was slippery from an earlier storm, and Jack’s foot slipped.
 Something popped in his back, and he was in pain.
 Jack believes he had no choice but to start the second game that day; it was 1957, and he was slated to pitch.
 As he sat on the bench over the course of the first game, the back stiffened up.
 “I went out to warm up, and I could hardly throw, but no one was getting ready in the bullpen.”
 Harshman walked two and gave up a single to the Orioles, but managed to get through two innings before being relieved by Bill Fischer, and the Sox won, 3-0.
 After the game, Chicago team doctor John Claridge took x-rays and deemed the injury “nothing serious.”